learn-co-curriculum/rails-url-helpers-readme/README.md

 # Rails URL Helpers

-Since Rails by design was meant to be flexible, the result is that there are typically a number of ways to accomplish the same features.
-Routes are a great example for how this principle operates in a Rails app.
-In this section we will review how to leverage built-in URL helper methods instead of hard coding route paths into an application (along with why this is a good idea).
+Since Rails is meant to be flexible.
+As a result, is there are typically a number of ways to accomplish the same goals.
+Routes are a great example of how this principle operates in a Rails app.
+In this section, we will review how to leverage built-in URL helper methods instead of hard coding route paths into an application (along with why this is a good idea).

 ## Paths vs Route Helpers

-What's a real world difference between using hard coded paths compared with route helper methods?
+What's a real-world difference between using hard-coded paths compared with route helper methods?
 Let's imagine that you have a meeting in NYC, and you want to get from one side of the city to the other.
-You have a couple different
+You have a couple of different options:
-options:

 1. Traverse the streets on foot
 2. Take a taxi